Jnanabharathi metro station

-Jnanabharathi is a metro station on the Purple Line of the Namma Metro serving the Bangalore University campus along with Dhanvantri Vana park.
-This was inaugurated on 29 August 2021 and was commenced to the public on 30 August 2021.
+Jnanabharathi is an elevated metro station on the East-West corridor of the Purple Line of Namma Metro serving the Bangalore University campus along with Dhanvantri Vana park in Bengaluru, India.
+The Station was inaugurated on 29 August 2021 and was opened to the public on 30 August 2021.

 Station layout

 Entry/Exits

 There are 3 Entry/Exit points – A, B and C. Commuters can use either of the points for their travel.